MohammadPCh/Pos/README.md

-This Idiot Repo :)) Use It.
+This Idiot Repo :)) Use It.<br/>
 It's very Hard to Remember how to compile Fucking Pos Driver for Raspberry Pi.
-So i write all steps here for you. maybe when you want to install it the version od ubuntu changed! dont worry update your raspberry and enjoy!
+So i write all steps here for you. maybe when you want to install it the version od ubuntu changed! dont worry update your raspberry and enjoy!<br/>

-A. Update your raspberry:
+A. Update your raspberry:<br/>
-A1. sudo apt-get update
+A1. sudo apt-get update<br/>
-A2. sudo apt-get dist-upgrade
+A2. sudo apt-get dist-upgrade<br/>
-A3. uname -a
+A3. uname -a<br/>

 I attached C files of the driver so clone them:
 B.  Clone Repository